Why is My GPU Usage So High?

 How to Decrease GPU Usage

-While a high GPU does not harm not computer, if you still want to reduce it here are some ways you can try out:
+While a high GPU does not harm your computer, if you still want to reduce it, try these suggestions:

 - Enable V-Sync or any other frame limiting mechanism on your computer.
 This may have a slight impact on the gaming video but will still do the trick.